focal-lab/cv4e-website/content/schedule/index.md

 - A panel discussion
 - A presentation of the challenge winners
 - A poster session presenting contributed papers/abstracts

+The event will occur in person at ECCV (Suite 8) and on Zoom: https://kaust.zoom.us/j/96506772507

 <br>

 ## Schedule

+September 30, 2024

 | Time | Event |
 |-|-|